Lifting Weights For Beginners

 When you work out a specific muscle group on a certain day, you can increase the amount of recovery time for that muscle group between workouts, allowing for maximum rebuilding.

-But full-body workouts aren't wrong.
+But full-body workouts are a good choice too.
 Cordell reminded us that for beginners, full-body workouts are most likely not going to be quite so intense, so less recovery time will be needed between workouts.
 "Three times a week is a great routine to get into," she said.
 "And then maybe you take Thursday and Sunday off completely and do cardio on your other off days."

 But don't only focus on strength training.
 "Our bodies will plateau eventually if we just continue to do the same workout over and over again, so that's one reason why it's important to cross train and essentially trick your body," Brown said.
 That plateau, she explained, is the result of our muscles adapting to a certain type of workout and therefore experiencing less stress when we do the same exercises over time.